Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: EFToI: Explicit check of soft theorems

 In this section, we will explicitly check the validity of soft theorems for some of our EFT operators but first, we quickly review the key assumptions implicit in their derivations.
 It was shown in \cite{Maldacena_2003,Creminelli:2004yq,Cheung:2007sv,Creminelli_2012} that every single field inflation model must satisfy consistency conditions relating three-point functions (in the squeezed limit) to two-point functions.

 where, $\zeta$ and $\gamma$ are defined in the Appendix \ref{apA}, and $n_{s}$, $n_t$ are the scalar and tensor spectral tilts defined as

 For the leading order (two derivatives) minimally coupled canonical action, we have $n_s-1=2(\eta-3\epsilon)$ and $n_t=-2\epsilon$ \cite{Maldacena_2003}.
-Besides requiring only a single degree of freedom during inflation and the condition that the curvature perturbation does not grow outside the horizon (not true for non-attractor models \cite{Kinney:2005vj,Huang:2013oya,Chen:2013eea,Martin:2012pe,Namjoo:2012aa}), these relations also rely on the fact that there is a negligible contribution to the three-point function when all the modes are within the horizon.
+Besides requiring only a single degree of freedom during inflation and the condition that the curvature perturbation does not grow outside the horizon (not true for non-attractor models \cite{Kinney:2005vj,Huang:2013oya,Chen:2013eea,Martin:2012pe,Namjoo:2012aa}, see \cite{Finelli:2017fml,Finelli:2018upr} for modified soft theorems in shift symmetric non-attractor models), these relations also rely on the fact that there is a negligible contribution to the three-point function when all the modes are within the horizon.
 In fact, these theorems assume that the contribution to the correlators only starts becoming sizable when the long mode has left the horizon and has already frozen acting as a classical background.
 This is always the case when the initial state is the BD vacuum.
 The BD three-point correlators only have a total energy pole which comes from integrals of the form

 where, $K=k_1+k_2+k_3$.
 To compute such an integral, a regularisation scheme is required.
 This integral can be regularized by taking $\tau\rightarrow\tau(1-i\epsilon)$, and therefore, damping the contribution in the far past.
 It only starts giving appreciable contribution once $K\tau\sim-1$ which in the equilateral case ($k_1=k_2=k_3$) corresponds to the epoch of horizon crossing for all the modes and in the squeezed case ($k_1\ll k_2\approx k_3$, relevant for soft theorems) corresponds to epoch of horizon crossing for the short modes since $K\sim k_s$.
 Therefore, in the squeezed limit the in-in contribution remains negligible till the epoch of the horizon crossing for the short modes.
 By this time the long mode has already frozen and therefore, the soft theorems must hold.
-There exist cases where the soft theorems are violated even in single field models \cite{Namjoo:2012aa,Chen:2013aj,Cai:2018dkf,https://doi.org/10.48550/arxiv.2207.06430}, for instance, if one starts in an excited initial state, for e.g., $\alpha $-vacuum \cite{Allen:1985ux} then apart from total energy pole, one also has a $\left(k_1+k_2-k_3\right)$ kind of pole structure arising from mode-mixing.
+There exist cases where the soft theorems are violated even in single field models \cite{Namjoo:2012aa,Chen:2013aj,Cai:2018dkf,https://doi.org/10.48550/arxiv.2207.06430}, for instance, if one starts in an excited initial state, for e.g., $\alpha $-vacuum \cite{Allen:1985ux} then apart from total energy pole, one also has a $\left(k_1+k_2-k_3\right)$ kind of pole structure arising from mode-mixing \cite{Holman_2008}.
 Therefore the integral contains terms,

 which, in the squeezed limit ($k_1\ll k_2\approx k_3$) starts giving appreciable contribution when $k_1\tau\sim-1$ i.e when the long mode is near horizon exit.
 Therefore, the soft theorem proof does not hold in this case.